3-24/problem-solving/README.md

 ## Contribution

 It's free to review my code and make issues in various reasons like legibility, optimization.
-For language, Korean and English is preferred.